IMx: Other works

 On February 27, 2001, IMx released their Greatest Hits album which featured all of the popular singles that Immature/IMx had released in the past nine years.
-It also included several remixes of the original versions and songs that they had made guest appearances on (such as R&B singer Monteco's song "Is It Me?").
+It also included several remixes of the original versions and songs, on which they had made guest appearances (such as R&B singer Monteco's song "Is It Me?").

-The group's song "Keep it on the Low" was used as the theme song for the film House Party 4: Down to the Last Minute which they also are the stars of.
+The group's song "Keep it on the Low" was used as the theme song for the film House Party 4: Down to the Last Minute, of which they also are the stars.

 Immature collaborated with comedy actor Kel Mitchell on the hit song "Watch Me Do My Thing", which was featured on the soundtrack of the Nickelodeon sketch comedy, All That.